ajay-bhargava/ajay-bhargava/README.md

 ### Hello! 🥼🔬🧬🧪👨🏾‍🔬🧪🧫
 -----

-I'm equal parts wet-lab/dry-lab imaging-scientist, computational AI/ML code monkey, and a scientist at Regeneron.
+I'm equal parts wet-lab/dry-lab imaging-scientist, computer vision AI/ML code monkey.
 I keep some of my code here for you to make your imaging, data acquisition, and analysis life a bit easier.

 <!--